messente/messente-api-java/docs/WhatsAppTemplatesApi.md

 <a id="updateWhatsappTemplate"></a>
 # **updateWhatsappTemplate**
-> Map&lt;String, Object&gt; updateWhatsappTemplate(wabaId, templateId, whatsappUpdateTemplateRequest)
+> Object updateWhatsappTemplate(wabaId, templateId, whatsappUpdateTemplateRequest)

 Updates a WhatsApp template